-The VIN is a seventeen-digit combination of letters and numbers.
+The VIN is a 17-digit combination of letters and numbers.
 The VIN is stamped on a metal tab riveted to the instrument panel, top upper left of the dash.
 The VIN is also found on the vehicle certification (VC) label.

 Position Description

 1 World manufacturer identifier (WMI)

-2 Restraint type code
+2 Restraint-type code

-(Continued)

 Position Description

 3 Vehicle line and series code

 4 Engine code

 5 VIN check digit

 6 Model year code

 7 Assembly plant code

-8 Production sequence number
+8 Production sequence code